Small Nuclear Power Reactors

 These are moderated and cooled by ordinary water and have the lowest technological risk, being similar to most operating power and naval reactors today.
 They mostly use fuel enriched to less than 5% U-235 with no more than six-year refueling interval, and regulatory hurdles are likely least of any SMRs.

 US experience of small light water reactors (LWRs) has been of very small military power plants, such as the 11 MWt, 1.5 MWe (net) PM-3A reactor which operated at McMurdo Sound in Antarctica 1962-72, generating a total of 78 million kWh.
+It was refueled once, in 1970.
 There was also an Army program for small reactor development, most recently the DEER (deployable electric energy reactor) concept which is being commercialised by Radix Power & Energy.
-DEER would be portable and sealed, for forward military bases.
+DEER would be portable and sealed, able to operate in the range 3 to 10 MWe, for forward military bases.
 Some successful small reactors from the main national program commenced in the 1950s.
 One was the Big Rock Point BWR of 67 MWe which operated for 35 years to 1997.
-There is now a revival of interest in small LWRs in the USA, and some budget assistance in licensing two designs is proposed.
+There is now a revival of interest in small LWRs in the USA, and some budget assistance in licensing two designs is being offered, as outlined above.

 The US Nuclear Regulatory Commission is starting to focus on small modular light-water reactors using conventional fuel, such as B&W, Westinghouse, NuScale, and Holtec designs including integral types (B&W, Westinghouse, NuScale).
 Beyond these in time and scope, “the NRC intends to take full advantage of the experience and expertise” of other nations which have moved forward with non light-water designs, and it envisages “having a key role in future international regulatory initiatives.”